dglazier/chanser/README.md

      pdm.SetParticleOut(&pout);
      FS->RegisterPostTopoAction(pdm);

+     #in Create_Pi4.C

 This will output a set of standard detector variables,  you may create you own ParticleOutEvent class for this purpose.

 At the end you should write to a root file so it can be processed.
 The clas12_proof processor then just needs this root file to run as it extracts and compiles the source code from the file before running.

       FS->WriteToFile("ALLALL_configuration.root");

+      #in Create_Pi4.C

 ### Running the analyse

 To run the FinalState analysis you must add your object and data to the FinalStateManager.
 There is a template for this copied as part of your skeleton code Run_*.C

+**Any time you want to change an analysis configuration or your final state class you must run chanser_root Create_MyFS.C, before running Run_MyFS.C.**

 To set the data file